-9.6.B Driver Cockpit and Opening
+9.6.B Occupant Cockpit and Opening

-- 9.6.B.1 The driver's cockpit must be designed to allow the driver to exit the vehicle unassisted towards both the left and right sides of the vehicle. - 9.6.B.2 Such openings must be able to be secured and released from both the inside and outside of the vehicle and may not be sealed or secured with adhesive tape at any time. - 9.6.B.3 The perimeter of the egress opening shall be clearly marked with a 25 mm wide stripe that is of a high contrast color.
+- 9.6.B.1 The occupant's cockpit must be designed to allow each occupant to exit the vehicle unassisted in two directions reference Reg.
+9.6.A.1. - 9.6.B.2 Such openings must be able to be secured and released from both the inside and outside of the vehicle and may not be sealed or secured with adhesive tape at any time. - 9.6.B.3 The perimeter of the egress opening shall be clearly marked with a 25 mm wide stripe that is of a high contrast color.
 The external canopy release shall be marked with letters "OPEN" with a minimum height of 20 mm in the same high contrast color as the egress opening marking.